IndrajeetPatil/Advanced-R-exercises/_book/index.md

 This book provides solutions to exercises from Hadley Wickham's _Advanced R_ (2nd edition) [book](https://adv-r.hadley.nz/).

-Driven by the urge to solve all book exercises independently to test my own understanding, I started building this solution manual.
-But, while consulting the [official solutions manual](https://advanced-r-solutions.rbind.io/index.html) to check correctness of my solutions, I realized that many of the solutions were quite different, or were similar but explained in a different manner.
-Thinking that if readers of the official manual found any of the answers unsatisfactory or unclear, they would have another resource to consult with, I decided to publish this as an online book.
+I started working on this book as part of my process to learn by solving each of the book's exercises.
+When I compared my solutions to the [official solutions manual](https://advanced-r-solutions.rbind.io/index.html), I realized that many of my solutions took different approaches or were at least explained differently.
+I'm sharing this book in case others might find another perspective or explanation than the official solution manual helpful for building understanding.

 Although I have tried to make sure that all solutions are correct, the blame for any inaccuracies lies solely with me.
 I'd very much appreciate [any suggestions or corrections](https://github.com/IndrajeetPatil/Advanced-R-exercises/issues).